 In Jackie's newest book, A SOUTHERN WOMAN'S GUIDE TO HERBS, she takes a break from penning stories of murder and mayhem to share her love and knowledge of growing and using herbs, the helpful plants.
 In a manner as informal as a neighborly chat, White explores designing herb gardens to suit the reader and gives commonsense tips on planting and caring for them.
 In later chapters she concentrates on preserving herbs for year-round use and shares some of her favorite recipes, covering everything from cocktails to desserts.
 The shrimp and herb pasta for two is perfect for a romantic evening while the lavender cookies with their pastel icing will have the kids begging for more.
 In addition to using herbs for cooking, White presents a number of the most common medicinal and cosmetic uses for these plants along with a delightful chapter of herbal crafts.
-Illustrated with the author's own photos, A SOUTHERN WOMAN'S GUIDE TO HERBS will be available on September 30.
+Illustrated with the author's own photos, it even includes a humorous chapter of magic spells and potions using herbs.

 THE GREATEST CHAMPION THAT NEVER WAS is Jackie's latest biography.
 Publisher's Weekly has already declared this biography of boxer W.L.
 "Young" Stribling one of the top ten sports books of the fall of 2011 and Jackie won the Georgia Author of the Year - Biography for it.
 Stribling was born in a small south Georgia town in 1904 and should have lived his life in that rural setting.
 But he was performing in vaudeville before his fourth birthday and was a professional boxer by sixteen.
 His career spanned only twelve years before his death at age 28 and, during that time, he fought 287 matches, losing only 12.
 Although he never achieved the championship he sought, Young Stribling was true to himself and the values with which he'd been raised.
 The most important things in his world were sportsmanship, honor and doing his best.
 He never did less.